Adamygire/tsoha/README.md

 - Admin: a user that has special priviliges

 ### Visitor Stories:
-- [ ] A visitor can make an account
+- [ ] A visitor can sign up at /signup
-- [ ] A visitor can interact with the map
+- [ ] A visitor can interact with the map at /signup
-- [ ] A visitor see reviews
+- [ ] A visitor see reviews at /restaurants/:restaurant_id
-- [ ] A visitor can read comments
+- [ ] A visitor can read comments at /restaurants/:restaurant_id
-- [ ] A visitor can search for specific restaurants
+- [ ] A visitor can search for specific /restaurants
-- [ ] A visitor can see a list of top rated restaurants
+- [ ] A visitor can see a list of top rated /restaurants

 ![Visitor Stories](./docs/usecases/visitor.svg)

 ### Users Stories:
 - [ ] A User can do everithing that visitor can
+- [ ] A User can sign in at /signin
-- [ ] A User can loggin and loggout
+- [ ] A User can sign out at /signout
-- [ ] A User can write reviews
+- [ ] A User can write reviews at /restaurants/:restaurant_id
-- [ ] A User can post comments
+- [ ] A User can post comments at /restaurants/:restaurant_id

 ![Users Stories](./docs/usecases/user.svg)